Varnish Tutorial Part 1: HTTP Caching With Varnish

 Common Gotchas

-• Not setting the correct Host HTTP header.
+HTTP header.
 Depending on your backend server configuration, specifying the wrong host could result in incorrect responses.
-Remember, Varnish is mostly just forwarding your HTTP requests to the backend, so if sending the wrong host directly to the backend would result in errors, then so would sending them to Varnish.
+Remember, Varnish is mostly just forwarding your HTTP requests to the backend, so if sending the wrong host directly to the backend would result in errors, then so would sending them to Varnish. - Attempting to forward client HTTP requests to a HTTPS backend.
+Varnish cannot upgrade a request that originated as HTTP to HTTPS.

 More In This Series